 Maintaining warm connection and care for the child while setting a limit preserves the child's dignity and makes it MUCH easier to learn from the situation.

 “I feel upset when you shout at me and slap me, I can’t let you do that (pause to breathe and re-center) – but I do really like and love you and I’m concerned about you feeling so grumpy and frustrated” – while touching her with care, affection and a show of empathy for the feelings that drove the behaviour.

 Or “I don’t like when you push me to get my attention, (spoken with calm serious sincerity, but without any scorn or scowling, then pause to re-center) – but I do hear that you need my attention and I know it’s hard to wait”.
 (State what would work better) You can say “mum please answer me” and acknowledge “I know it’s frustrating when it’s hard to get my attention”.

-Sharing your feelings is helpful feedback for a child when their actions are inappropriate, but it's best if we contain our feelings long enough to first show them that we're here to help and not condemn.
-It's SO much easier for a child to take on board the feedback or the limit once they're reassured that we're caring for their feelings in the situation, as well as reassurance that you know that they're just learning.
+Sharing your feelings with the user of non-blaming I Statements is helpful and often necessary feedback for a child when their actions are inappropriate, but it’s best if we contain our feelings long enough to first show them that we’re here to help and not condemn.
+It’s SO much easier for a child to take on board the feedback or the limit once they’re reassured that we’re caring for their feelings in the situation, as well as reassurance that you know that they’re just learning.

 When my kids were little I found myself saying to them quite a lot “it’s not a big thing, just a little thing” demonstrated with my hands and fingers to compare.
 I would share that to help them maintain their positive sense of self and put back in perspective whatever had just happened that drew my need to intervene or bring in a limit.
 I always wanted them to know that I care as much about their feelings in any situation, however big or small, as I do about the feelings of the other, or about the thing that’s been broken or the relative who felt insulted.